 From Heritage of Spa and Health Tourism in Russia: Inna Petroun, and Elena Yachina

 Resort destinations in Cyprus, Malta, Italy, Greece, Spain, Bulgaria, Tunisia, France, Thailand, that do not provide the quality of Russian treatment at spas, yet offer more affordable prices and luxury.
 Domestic tourism is in the crises in the 1990s, and the most notable decay is in the sphere of health resorts, though recreation at spas used to be the most popular purpose and motivation for travel till 1980 in Russia, and though there is the tremendous and still growing need for health tourism.

 For 280 years Russia has been developing and advancing spa treatment.
-It was Peter the Great who constructed the first resort in Russia (in 1719 in the suburbs of Petrozavodsk in the Russian NW) and issued a Statement, according to which development of treatment facilities and spas became an item on the state list of priorities.
+It was Peter the Great who constructed the first resort in Russia and issued a Statement, according to which development of treatment facilities and spas became an item on the state list of priorities.
 Russian aristocracy supported the idea, and Russian resorts leveled and up-scaled the West European kurorten in style, mannerism and fashion.

-During the 1990s particular attention has been given to hydrobalneotherapy, due to which for quite a number of diseases and health problems there are well-established recommendations/prescriptions of spa types (climatic, or balneological, or local) and the desired season (depending upon specific manifestation and phase of the disease, form of the disease, etc.).
+Since the 1990s particular attention has been given to hydrobalneotherapy, due to which for quite a number of diseases and health problems there are well-established recommendations/prescriptions of spa types (climatic, or balneological, or local) and the desired season.